wakatara/harsh/README.md

 - Went for a walk
 - Told SO they're amazing

-Then, simply run `h` regularly, specify whether or not you did the habit from the prompt (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!
+Then, simply run `harsh ask` regularly, specify whether you did the habit from the prompt (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!

 The consistency graph shows your last 100 days.